Paul Kremer: I Love You Baby

 Kremer was a co-founder of ILYB and a regular collaborator with this "legendary Houston anti-art collective" (1997–2007).
 Other founder members included Rodney Elliott and Will Bentsen.
 In 2002 the group began meeting regularly on Wednesday nights at Commerce Street Artists’ Warehouse (CSAW) and adopted the name I Love You Baby (ILYB).
 They soon inducted Chris Bexar and Dale Stewart as ILYB members.
 Regular contributors Mark Flood, Andrea Chin, Ed Goleman, Julie Boone, and Hugo Fat were documented visiting weekly.
 Other notable artists such as Mel Chin and Daniel Johnston visited on occasion.
-ILYB's website iloveyoubaby.org acts as an archive of their work from 2003–2008.
+ILYB's website iloveyoubaby.org acts as an archive of their work from 2003 to 2008.

 In 2005 ILYB achieved local notoriety for their mock installation-driven send up of corporate culture in the "Office Christmas Party Show" at Commerce Street Artists Warehouse.
 In 2006, ILYB was voted "Best Artistic Collaboration" by the Houston Press.